Marcos Coll

-Marco Tulio Coll Tesillo (23 August 1935 – 5 June 2017), also known as El Olímpico was a Colombian professional footballer.
-He played for Junior de Barranquilla and other clubs, and represented Colombia in the 1962 FIFA World Cup.
+Marco Tulio Coll Tesillo (23 August 1935 – 5 June 2017), also known as El Olímpico, was a Colombian professional footballer.
+He played for América de Cali and other clubs, and represented Colombia in the 1962 FIFA World Cup.
 He was famous for scoring the first and only Olympic goal in any men's FIFA World Cup, beating legendary goalkeeper Lev Yashin in a 4–4 draw against the Soviets in 1962.

 Early life

 Coll was born in Barranquilla in 1935.

 Career

 He started his career with Sporting Barranquilla (1952–55).
 In 1956, he played for Independiente Medellín and played his first match for Colombia in a 1958 FIFA World Cup Qualifier in the same year.
 He later played for Deportes Tolima in 1960.
 Shortly thereafter in 1962 Coll joined América de Cali where he was remembered with scoring a notable goal.
 In 1965 he played for Deportes Tolima.
 In the period of 1970-1971 Coll played for Atlético Junior after which he retired from his career as a footballer.